Rural Home: Demolition

 In 1958, Grace Rogers Stephens died.
-Alexander Stephens, now eighty years of age, was no longer considered able to care for the home in the opinion of Gress.
-She revoked the 1937 rental agreement and took control of Rural Home again.
-It remained a rental property for the next forty years.
-Gress died in 1966 and the remains of the estate were placed in trust for her children.
-The house was rented for a few more years but, by 1980, the value of the land was worth more than the rundown house and out buildings.
+Alexander Stephens, now age 80, was no longer considered able to care for the home in the opinion of Gress.
+She revoked the 1937 rental agreement and took control of Rural Home.
+It remained a rental property for the next 40 years.
+Gress died in 1966, and the remains of the estate were placed in trust for her children.
+The house was rented for a few more years, but by 1980, the value of the land was worth more than the rundown house and outbuildings.
 The house and other buildings were removed from the original site following a survey by the Historic Preservation Section of the Georgia Department of Natural Resources in November 1977.

 In July 1980, Betty Shingler Talmadge, the ex-wife of Senator Herman Talmadge, bought the house and moved it to her plantation home in nearby Lovejoy.
-She had the 1873 addition dismantled and stored the framing and finish materials in an old milk barn on her property, while the original antebellum house and kitchen were moved, intact, to a field across the drive from her house.
+She had the 1873 addition dismantled, and she stored the framing and finish materials in an old milk barn on her property; the original antebellum house and kitchen were moved intact to a field across the drive from her house.

 Talmadge died on November 7, 2005, never finishing her plans for Rural Home.
-On July 6, 2005, a tornado knocked the house off of its temporary foundation.
+On July 6, 2005, a tornado knocked the house off its temporary foundation.
 Subsequently, the house was dismantled.